Find the home that’s right for you in Rotterdam

 Generally your contract will be for a period of one year but, in some cases, it’s possible to negotiate a shorter term: just have a word with the agent.
 After the first year, you will go on to a rolling month-by-month contract which is really convenient because you just need to give one month’s notice when it’s time to move on again.

 If you need any more help or advice about living in Rotterdam, visit Rotterdam Expat Centre.

 Step 4: living in Rotterdam

 As an expat it’s pretty easy to settle down in the city.
 There are many great neighbourhoods all with their own particular vibes to choose from.
 In Centrum, you’ll be close to all the shops and nightlife as well as the central station.
 Behind the station, there’s the Noord district which has lot of great apartments in gorgeous properties dating back to the last century.
 Hillegersberg/Schiebroek is a family friendly district with lots of green spaces as well as chic boutiques.
 And Kralingen/Crooswijk is a lively melting pot of a place with a wide choice of housing options, shops and restaurants plus the lake that’s great for watersports or for just wandering around.
 For more information about these districts (and others) take a look at the articles on our website.

 Good luck with your move and we look forward to seeing you around!

-Education, career, health care, housing, taxes… setting up a business or working for a company abroad comes with many challenges on a variety of issues.
-Trying to find the answers and solutions can take a lot of time, effort and stamina.
-Rotterdam Expat Centre is the specialized one stop shop for international businesses and expats who are looking for services and information about working and living in Rotterdam.
+Education, career, health care, childcare, insurance, transport, housing, taxes… working for a company abroad comes with many challenges on a variety of issues.
+Trying to find the answers and solutions can take a lot of time, effort and energy.
+Rotterdam Expat Centre is the specialized one stop shop for expats who are looking for services and information about working and living in Rotterdam.